Japanese Twitter/X Length Counter

 Summing the weights gives the figure the platform itself would compute.
 A purely Japanese post therefore reaches 280 at about 140 characters.

 The greeting こんにちは is 5 characters but weighs 10 units.
 Mixing in Latin helps: OK!またね is 6 characters but 11 units, since the two ASCII letters in OK weigh 1 each while the rest weigh 2.
-If you need to trim, swapping a full-width exclamation for a half-width ! saves one unit each time.
+If you need to trim by a unit or two, swapping a full-width exclamation for a half-width ! saves one unit each time without changing the feel of the post.